Archie Hunter: Life and career

 During a League match against Everton in 1890, Hunter suffered a heart attack and collapsed.
 He never played again, and died in Aston at the age of 35.
 It is said that on his death-bed he asked to be lifted up one last time to see the crowd going to Perry Barr (then Villa's home).

 His brother Andy also played for Villa, and scored their first ever FA Cup goal.
 Another brother, John, was a Scotland international.

-One source said that there was no doubt that the auburn-haired Hunter was a great player – one of the best footballers of the 1880s and 90s.
-He was an individualist with a commanding personality; he was robust yet decidedly fair and never committed a foul in anger.
-Known as 'The Old Warhorse', he was a mixture of toughness and cleverness, a player who often ran down the touchline, pulling defenders all over the field.
+One source described Hunter as "a great player – one of the best footballers of the 1880s and 90s".
+The source characterized him as an individualist with a commanding personality who was robust yet fair and never committed a foul in anger.
+Known as 'The Old Warhorse', he was described as a mixture of toughness and cleverness, and a player who often ran down the touchline, pulling defenders across the field.

 Legacy

 In 1998, Hunter was inducted into the English Football League's list of 100 legends.

 The headstone on his grave reads:

 This monument is erected in loving memory of Archie Hunter, the famous captain of Aston Villa, by his football comrades and the club as a lasting tribute to his ability on the field and his sterling worth as a man.